NotNinja/nevis/README.md

 If neither value is `null` and both are not exactly (strictly) equal, this method will first check whether `value` has a method named "equals" and, if so, return the result of calling that method with `other` passed to it.
-If no "equals" method exists on `value` or if the `useEqualsMethod` option is disabled, it will attempt to test the equality internally based on their type.
+If no "equals" method exists on `value` or if the `ignoreEquals` option is enabled, it will attempt to test the equality internally based on their type.

 Plain objects are tested recursively for their properties and collections (e.g. arrays) are also tested recursively for